sudawxj/Funnel_API/README.md

 ### Dependencies

-* The model was built in Python
+* The model was built in Python 3.9

 ### Installing

+* download the Funnel_API.
-* How/where to download your program
+* go to Funnel_API/002_flaskapp
+* step up virtual enviroment using following two commands:\
+  virtualenv --python=python3 venv\
+  source venv/bin/activate
 * Any modifications needed to be made to files/folders

 ### Executing program